The Sovereign Individual: Reception

-Peter Thiel, who wrote the preface to the 2020 printing, wrote that, among the many things that Rees-Mogg and Davidson got wrong, the biggest part was "perhaps their misjudgement in the rise of China and the prosperity of Hong Kong as an ideal type of government [under colonial rule]".
+Peter Thiel, who wrote the preface to the 2020 printing, wrote that, among the many things that Rees-Mogg and Davidson got wrong, the biggest part was "perhaps their misjudgment in the rise of China and the prosperity of Hong Kong as an ideal type of government [under colonial rule]".

-In his 2018 book, The Bitcoin Standard, Saifedean Ammous mentions and calls the The Sovereign Individuals prediction of digital currency "remarkable".
+In his 2018 book, The Bitcoin Standard, Saifedean Ammous mentions and calls The Sovereign Individuals prediction of digital currency "remarkable".
 Ammous also gives insight on The Sovereign Individual during the section titled Individual Sovereignty, while also commending Davidson and Rees-Mogg's prediction of a digital currency as "remarkable".